roysoumya/brand-consistency-framework/README.md

 2. Human-annotated brand personality data and MT-high is not made available due to permission issues.
 This work is a part of a collaboration with Big Data Experience Lab, Adobe Research, Bangalore, India.

-3. The human annotated data for the "Sentence Ranking Tool" is made available in this codebase
+3. The human annotated data for the "Sentence Ranking Tool" is made available under the directory "data"

-### Requirements

 ### Folder Structure and description
+This codebase contain all the resource files related to the "Sentence Ranking Tool" section of the paper undert the "src" directory.
+Each subdirectory contains the descriptions of the files and its functionalities.
+We use both Python and R codes, we also provide the associated data files, that is required by the coding files.